Heather Burns, Assistant Professor, LSE program coordinator and Learning Gardens Lab faculty coordinator

 Any questions about the program, courses, projects, or thesis should be directed to Dr. Heather Burns, LSE coordinator, at firstname.lastname@example.org, 503-725-8252

 Heather Burns, EdD, is an assistant professor and coordinator of the Leadership for Sustainability Education program in the Educational Leadership and Policy department.
 She is also the faculty coordinator of the Learning Gardens Laboratory.
 Dr. Burns completed her doctorate in educational leadership with an emphasis in sustainability education at PSU.
 Her master’s degree, from Oregon State University, combined adult education, women studies and communication studies into an interdisciplinary degree focusing on social justice education abroad.
-Dr. Burns has over 15 years of experience as an administrator and instructor in higher education, much of which was spent working with international students.
-Her research interests include sustainability pedagogy in higher education, sustainable food systems, sustainability leadership, and the roles of community-based learning and service-learning in creating sustainable change.
+Dr. Burns has extensive experience as an administrator and instructor in higher education, including many years spent working with international students.
+Her research interests include sustainability pedagogy in higher education, sustainable food systems, sustainability leadership, and the roles of community-based learning, experiential learning, and service-learning in creating sustainable change.
 In addition to her academic interests, Dr. Burns also started and ran her own community supported farm business in the Portland area for several years.

 Sybil Kelley, Assistant Professor, LSE advisor

 Sybil Kelley, PhD, is an assistant professor of science education and sustainable systems in the Leadership for Sustainability Education program in the Educational Leadership and Policy department.
 In addition, she teaches the elementary science methods course for the Graduate Teacher Education Program (GTEP) in the Department of Curriculum and Instruction.